LavanyaThampi/DSAIRPFeb25/session_05.md

 Correlation:-
 AI can readily identify patterns and relationships between data points, showing a correlation between variables, but this doesn't necessarily mean one variable is causing the other.
 Causation:-
-AI needs more advanced techniques to analyze the "why" behind the relationship, allowing it to determine which variable is actually influencing the other.
+AI needs more advanced techniques to analyze the why behind the relationship, allowing it to determine which variable is actually influencing the other.

 ## Ethics in AI
 1. Bias and Fairness